franneck94/Vscode-C-Cpp-Runner/README.md

 The extension will automatically search for an installed compiler on your computer.
 For Linux and mac, it searches in */usr/bin/*, and on windows, it searches for *Cygwin*, *mingw*, and *msys2* in the PATH.
+Note: On windows it will not be searched for any MSVC installation (see below).
 All settings will be stored in the local workspace settings (*".vscode/settings.json"*).
 If you wish to use any other compiler or different setting, just edit the entries in the local settings file.
 ![FoundCompiler](./media/Settings.png)